Gilgamech/website/www/Gillogisms.md

 1. Commodity comorbidity.
 (Like diabetes and arterial buildup.)
 1. Community is a portmanteau of commune and unity. - 2021
 1. Compare and contrast Teslaquila with Fallout 76 Tequila. - 2020
+1. Conservation of Energy isn't some sublime cosmic force driving or challenging the change of energy, but merely not having any other function to operate on that value.
+Similar to how values in a database or the pages in a book remain the same simply because no human/plant/animial/fungus/cosmic ray has modified its state. - 2018
 1. Conntrails and chemtrails are easy to tell apart.
 Conntrails are short and follow the plane - and are always a color gradient of pale fading into blue, as plane wing cavitation causes momentary clouds which quickly fade.
 Chemtrails are long and always a solid pale color and not a gradient, they're tiny particles sprayed into the air.
 The declassified purpose for chemtrails is to create cloud cover, reducing temperature over metro areas during daylight hours.
-In smaller metro areas, the pilots might not have full canisters, so the chemtrails in the sky have odd bulges and gaps where the canister sputtered and ran out.
-Liberal areas seem to exclusively have chemtrails, so liberals might not have ever seen conntrails, leading them to misunderstand how long a 'cloud wake' would last. - 2023
+In smaller metro areas, the pilots might not have full canisters, so the chemtrails in the sky have odd bulges and gaps where the canister sputtered and ran out, or 2 trails where canisters were swapped.
+Liberal areas seem to exclusively have chemtrails, so liberals might not have ever seen conntrails, leading them to misunderstand how long a 'cloud wake' would last. - 2023 - (The group coordinating this also informs meterologists in some way, leading to more accurate weather predictions.
+Because it's easier to prognosticate when you're making things happen.)
 1. Conservative and liberal extremists, and incels and some feminists - at the very extremes, are the same people: hateful of everyone and everything, because they hate themselves.
 So they take this out on the world around them, trying to 'share the love' they feel, and burn something or everything down with their rage. - 2020 (The author has since learned that this is called Horseshoe Theory.)
 1. Conviction without browbeating. - 2023
 1. Corruption in government is like rust in iron.
 Political agency (aka power) corrupts, and political agency is magnetic to the corruptible (Frank Herbert), so political agency should goto those most resistant to corruption.
 Oxygen rusts, as oxygen is magnetic to rust-prone iron.
 Power is like oxygen but not every leader is like iron, taking bribes before its term even starts.
 Some are like cobalt, pitting 2 corruptive influences against each other so neither gets the upper hand over it.